baumeise/baumeise.github.io/public/about/README.md

 ## Project

 ### Proposal
-> "Robots for all" – Build a robot for freshmen students to learn python from.
+> "Robots for everybody" – Build a robot for freshmen students to learn python from.

 ## Documentation